BleuBleu/FamiStudio/Docs/docs/song.md

 ![](images/TempoABCZoom.png#center)
 Observations:

-* Frames are seperated by dashes grey line (they will disapear if you zoom out enough).
+* Frames are separated by dashes grey line (they will disappear if you zoom out enough).
-* Notes are seperated by thin grey lines.
+* Notes are separated by thin grey lines.
-* Beats are seperated by thin black lines.
+* Beats are separated by thin black lines.
-* Patterns are seperated by thick black lines.
+* Patterns are separated by thick black lines.

 Here we chosen to have 1 bar = 1 pattern, we could have chosen to fit the whole song in a single pattern, this is totally arbitrary.
-You should try to use a pattern size is a good tradeoff between reusability (being able to copy patterns and re-use them) and size (having many small patterns is annoying).
+You should try to use a pattern size is a good trade off between re-usability (being able to copy patterns and re-use them) and size (having many small patterns is annoying).

 Also we have chosen to assemble 4 notes into a beat, and 4 beats in a pattern (16 notes), which is how we get something that looks like a 4/4 time signature.
 This also means our smallest granularity for our melody is 1/16th of a note.
 That being said, you can move notes at the frame-level, so you actually have a lot more control than this.

 When using FamiStudio tempo mode, as you change the BPM, the number of frames (1/60th of a second) in a note may change.
 At a BPM of 112.5, FamiStudio calculates that we need 8 frames per note.
-When using FamiTracker tempo, this is the equalivalent of the **Speed** parameter.
+When using FamiTracker tempo, this is the equivalent of the **Speed** parameter.

 ## FamiStudio Tempo & PAL conversion